 The Basic Rules of Retirement Plans Before and After the SECURE Act

 The rules around retirement plans are much too complicated and the SECURE Act has exacerbated the situation.
 Back in the day, your parents or grandparents may have worked for the same company and upon retirement received a pension payable until they and their spouse had both passed away.
 Few, other than most public employees, have this benefit today.
 Instead, you probably have a 401(k) or 403(b) plan which upon retirement you may convert to an individual retirement account (IRA).
 While your employer (or employers over the years) may contribute to your plan, how much you save, how you invest your savings and how much and when you withdraw your nest egg is mostly up to you.
-Unlike a pension which will last you the rest of your life no matter how long you live, your decisions around your retirement plan can be crucial since you could be left high and dry if you run out of funds at age 85 by live to 95.
+Unlike a pension which will last you the rest of your life no matter how long you live, your decisions around your retirement plan can be crucial since you could be left high and dry if, for example, you run out of funds at age 85 but live to 95.

 Fortunately, the rules for the most part are the same for 401(k) and 403(b) and IRAs, so we do not have to distinguish between them.
 They are somewhat different for Roth IRAs.
 To give you my two-cents worth, while Roth IRAs can be advantageous for some taxpayers, they should never have been created.
 They further complicate the financial life of taxpayers.
 Few people use them, though many feel they need to consider them.
 And some wealthy people have used them to avoid taxes on huge investment gains in a way that is unavailable to the average taxpayer.